 Computer Science Education Grant Programs

-Enacted in 2017, the Computer Science Teacher Education Grant Program, provided $440,000 in professional development grants for teachers last year and additional grants will be distributed this year.
+Enacted in 2017, the Computer Science Teacher Education Grant Program, provided $440,000 in professional development grants for teachers in the first year.
+The legislature allocated an additional $500,000 in 2018 specifically for the elementary school level, where students begin to acquire the thinking and problem-solving skills that make them successful in school and, ultimately, in life.
 These grants are distributed to districts, BOCES, and charter schools for professional development in computer science for K-12 teachers.
-The legislature allocated an additional $500,000 earlier this year specifically for the elementary school level, where students begin to acquire the thinking and problem-solving skills that make them successful in school and, ultimately, in life.

 Computer Science Standards